Xilinx/Vitis-Tutorials/Getting_Started/Vitis_Platform/README.md

       - SDT Source Repo: This is used to replace the built-in SDT tool.
 For this tutorial, leave it empty.
       - Board DTSI: Specify the board machine name, which is used to retrieve the board-level DTSI file.
 For this tutorial, leave it empty.
 To check the board machine name, refer to [UG1144 Machine Name Checking](https://docs.amd.com/r/en-US/ug1144-petalinux-tools-reference-guide/Importing-a-Hardware-Configuration)
       - User DTSI: Allows you to specify a custom DTSI file.
 Click **Browse** and select the the `system-suer.dtsi` file located in the corresponding board folder.
+[Example path for vck190](https://github.com/Xilinx/Vitis-Tutorials/tree/2025.1/Getting_Started/Vitis_Platform/ref_files/vck190)
       - DT ZOCL: Enables Zocl node generation for the XRT driver.
 Ensure this option is enabled, then click **Next**.

    - Set the **Operating System** to `Linux` and the **Processor** to `psv_cortexa72`.
 Enable the `Generate Device Tree Blob (DTB)` option, then click **Next**.